-Appeals and Design Exceptions.
-Any decision of the Zoning Administrator or requests for Design Exceptions to standards in Article 21 may be appealed to the Owensboro Historic Preservation Board within 30 days of such a decision in writing by the Zoning Administrator.
+- Appeals and Design Exceptions.
+Any decision of the Downtown Design Administrator or requests for Design Exceptions to standards in Article 21 may be appealed to the Owensboro Historic Preservation Board within 30 days of such a decision in writing by the Downtown Design Administrator.
 All requests for appeals or Design Exceptions shall be heard by the HPB within 30 days of such a request or at the next available regularly scheduled meeting of the HPB, whichever occurs first.
 Appeals of decisions of the HPB shall be made to Circuit Court of Daviess County.
-All appeals shall be taken in the Circuit Court within thirty (30) days after the action or decisions of the Historic Preservation Board and all decisions which have not been appealed within thirty (30) days shall become final.
+All appeals shall be taken in the Circuit Court within thirty (30) days after the action or decisions of the Owensboro Historic Preservation Board and all decisions which have not been appealed within thirty (30) days shall become final.
 After the appeal is taken, the procedure shall be governed by the rules of civil procedure.
-When an appeal has been filed, the Clerk of the Circuit Court shall issue a summons to all parties and shall cause it to be delivered for service as in any other law action.

-- HPB Review Considerations: In providing design direction and clarification, reviewing major civic venue projects, Design Exception requests or hearing appeals, the Historic Preservation Board shall use the following criteria: - i. the goals and intent of Downtown Master Plan; - ii. whether the proposal fits the adjoining design context by providing appropriate transitions; - iii. extent to which the application provides public benefits such as usable civic and open spaces, livable streets, structured and/or shared parking, and linkages to transit; - iv. does not hinder future opportunities for higher intensity downtown development; and - v. considerations of health and welfare of the general public - k.
+When an appeal has been filed, the Clerk of the Circuit Court shall issue a summons to all parties and shall cause it to be delivered for service as in any other law action. - g.
+HPB Review Considerations: In providing design direction and clarification, reviewing major civic venue projects, Design Exception requests or hearing appeals, the Historic Preservation Board shall use the following criteria: - i. the goals and intent of Downtown Master Plan; - ii. whether the proposal fits the adjoining design context by providing appropriate transitions; - extent to which the application provides public benefits such as usable civic and open spaces, livable streets, structured and/or shared parking, and linkages to transit; - iv. does not hinder future opportunities for higher intensity downtown development; and

+- v. considerations of health and welfare of the general public - h.
 Plats.
-In addition to the requirements of this Article, all requirements for subdivision and plat approval as established in Owensboro Metropolitan Subdivision Regulations shall also apply based on the type of development. - Variances.
-All final decisions on variances shall be made by the Board of Adjustment with specific jurisdiction over the Downtown Overlay District area.
-If the Board of Adjustment has jurisdiction over the entire Owensboro Metropolitan Planning area, then all variances shall be considered by the Board of Adjustment only after a recommendation on the requested variance by the HPB.
+In addition to the requirements of this Article, all requirements for subdivision and plat approval as established in Owensboro Metropolitan Subdivision Regulations shall also apply based on the type of development. - Dimensional Variances.
+All final decisions on variances shall be made by the Owensboro Metropolitan Board of Adjustment after a recommendation on the requested variance by the HPB. - j.

-- m.
 Encroachments.
 Before a permit is issued for any encroachment onto a public right-of-way, approval by the City of Owensboro, or its designee, shall be submitted in writing and shall include: - A statement that allows the Zoning Administrator or designee to issue a permit for encroachment to be placed within the public right-of-way, and - ii.
-A written statement from the landowner holding the legislative body, the Zoning Administrator or designee, the City, and the OMPC harmless from the placement of the encroachment within the right-of-way. - n.
+A written statement from the landowner holding the legislative body, the Zoning Administrator or designee, the City, and the OMPC harmless from the placement of the encroachment within the right-of-way. - k.
 Major Civic Venues.
-Major civic venues as defined by this Article may only be permitted if the Certificate of Appropriateness is approved after review and approval by the Historic Preservation Board based on a recommendation by the Downtown Design Administrator. - o.
-Non-Conforming Buildings, Uses, and Signs: - Regardless of transfer of ownership, existing Non-Conforming Buildings with a Non-Conforming Use that do not conform to the provisions of this Article may continue as they are until: - 1) the building is reconstructed or substantially modified such that the collective reconstructions or modifications within any continuous three (3) year period are valued at more than either \$50,000 or a total of fifty (50) % of the assessed value of the structure in the most recently certified tax rolls, whichever is greater; or - 2) any building façade on a designated Type "A" Street is changed.
-These may include changes to architectural elements, sidewalks, windows, doors, or any other feature that alters that façade (excluding façade colors, window/glass replacement and maintenance of existing signage). - ii.
-Regardless of transfer of ownership, existing non-conforming buildings that do not conform to the provisions of this Article may change use within the same building, provided the new use is permitted in Table 21.7 in this Article until:
+Major civic venues as defined by this Article may only be permitted if the Certificate of Appropriateness is approved after review and approval by the Historic Preservation Board based on a recommendation by the Downtown Design Administrator. - 1.
+Non-Conforming Buildings, Uses, Parking Lots, premises and Signs: - Regardless of transfer of ownership, existing Non-Conforming Buildings with a Non-Conforming Use that do not conform to the provisions of this Article may continue in accordance with Article 4 of the Zoning Ordinance. - ii.
+Regardless of transfer of ownership, existing non-conforming buildings that do not conform to the provisions of this Article may change use within the same building, provided the new use is permitted in Table 21.7 in this Article. - iii.
+Regardless of transfer of ownership, existing Non-Conforming Signs that do not conform